 Role of community pharmacists in patients’ self-care and self-medication, 2015

 “Fundamentally, the concept “self-care” puts responsibility on individuals for their own health and well-being.
-Many authors have described what constitutes self-care, and whilst no universally agreed definition exists, it is clear that self-care is seen as a broad concept that encompasses activities to establish and maintain health, through to preventing ill health.”
+Many authors attempt to describe what self-care, and whilst no universally agreed definition exists, it is clear that self-care is seen as a broad concept that encompasses activities to establish and maintain health, through to preventing ill health.”

 Global Access Partners (Australia), 2015